mikepartelow/get-baked/bread/abe-pain-a-lanceienne-baguettes.md

 > Estimated time: 70 minutes

+1. Preheat proofer to 75F.
-1. Combine ingredients in mixing bowl.
+2. Combine ingredients in mixing bowl.
-2. Mix 1m, either hand or mixer.
+3. Mix 1m, either hand or mixer.
 Dough should be coarse and sticky.
-3. Let dough hydrate, 5m.
+4. Let dough hydrate, 5m.
-4. Mix 1m on medium-low or with wet hands.
+5. Mix 1m on medium-low or with wet hands.
 Dough should smooth but will still be a mess.
-5. Use scraper to transfer to lightly oiled bucket.
+6. Use scraper to transfer to lightly oiled bucket.
-6. Cover
+7. Cover
-7. Record "room temperature", dough mass, dough temperature.
+8. Record "room temperature", dough mass, dough temperature.
-8. Let rest in lightly oiled dough bucket, at "room temperature", 10m
+9. Proof at 75F, 10m
-9. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
+10. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
-10. Flip dough, tuck into a ball.
+11. Flip dough, tuck into a ball.
-11. Let rest in lightly oiled dough bucket, at "room temperature", 10m
+12. Proof at 75F, 10m
-12. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
+13. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
-13. Flip dough, tuck into a ball.
+14. Flip dough, tuck into a ball.
-14. Let rest in lightly oiled dough bucket, at "room temperature", 10m
+15. Proof at 75F, 10m
-15. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
+16. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
-16. Flip dough, tuck into a ball.
+17. Flip dough, tuck into a ball.
-17. Let rest in lightly oiled dough bucket, at "room temperature", 10m
+18. Proof at 75F, 10m
-18. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
+19. On lightly oiled surface, perform 4 stretch-and-folds, one in each cardinal direction.
-19. Flip dough, tuck into a ball.
+20. Flip dough, tuck into a ball.
-20. Tightly cover, refrigerate up to 4 days
+21. Tightly cover, refrigerate up to 4 days

 ### Day 1: Baking Day

-> Estimated time:
+> Estimated time: 90 minutes

 1. Preheat oven, with stone, to max ("Surround") with steam function enabled.
 2. Remove dough from fridge 1 hour before baking time.
+Let sit 1 hour.
 3. Prepare peel **pick one**:
     - Line with parchment paper
     - *Generously* dust with rice flour